Learning Agile Quadrotor Flight in the Real World: Results and Experiments

 \item \textit{Ours:} The complete approach that integrates the full hybrid residual dynamics with anchored rollouts for optimal performance. \end{itemize}

 We set the tracking error threshold $\mathcal{E}_{\text{th}}$ to $0.35$\,m.
 The results, summarized in Fig.~\ref{fig:ablations}, yield three key insights:

-\textit{Residual learning is the primary enabler for agility.} Across all methods, incorporating residual dynamics substantially reduces tracking errors.
+\textit{{Residual learning lifts the agility ceiling that ATS alone cannot break through.}} Across all methods, incorporating residual dynamics substantially reduces tracking errors.
 Since the ATS mechanism allows for time compression (decreasing $\alpha$) \textit{only} when the predicted error remains within the safety margin, lower RMSE directly translates into more aggressive time-scaling capabilities.
-Without residuals, the baseline hits the error threshold early, strictly capping the maximum speed.
+Without residuals, the baseline hits the error threshold early, effectively capping the maximum speed.

-\textit{Angular dynamics fidelity is critical in high-speed regimes.} Compared to LOFT (acceleration residuals only), our full residual model (acceleration + angular velocity) achieves superior tracking accuracy as speed increases.
+\textit{Angular dynamics fidelity is critical in high-speed regimes.} Compared to LOTF (acceleration residuals only), our full residual model (acceleration + angular velocity) achieves superior tracking accuracy as speed increases.
 This indicates that compensating for rotational dynamics mismatches (e.g., aerodynamic drag moments) is essential for maintaining prediction fidelity during aggressive maneuvers, which in turn empowers ATS to push performance boundaries further.

 \textit{Anchored rollouts enhance optimization stability.} Comparing \textit{Anchor Only} against standard initialization reveals that anchoring the simulation rollout to the current real-world state mitigates the \textit{distribution shift} between optimization and deployment.
 Practically, this keeps the optimization trajectory aligned with the on-policy region, yielding more stable convergence than optimizing from a reset reference state.